hassansuhaib/100-days-of-code/log.md

 ### Day 77: April 29, 2020.

 **Today's Progress:**
+- Completed JS Bootcamp by @andrew_j_mead
+ on @udemy
+.
+This single tweet can't encompass the amount of stuff that I have learned.
+- Converted the Todos-app into a modular version
+- Learned about Rest and Spread operators, and destructuring.

+### Day 78: April 30, 2020.

+**Today's Progress:**
 Spent the whole day working on Problem Set 5: Speller of @cs50 in C. I have completed it's logic but for some reason, check50 isn't marking it right.
 I am still figuring that out.

+### Day 79: May 1, 2020.

+**Today's Progress:**
+- Completed the HTML and CSS part of my Todos App.
+Will work on the JavaScript part tomorrow!